ReactiveBayes/Rocket.jl/docs/src/observables/about.md

 [Futures and promises](https://en.wikipedia.org/wiki/Futures_and_promises) are the most common type of Push systems today.
 A Promise (the Producer) delivers a resolved value to registered callbacks (the Consumers).
 Unlike functions, it is the Promise that determines precisely when a value is "pushed" to the callbacks.

-Rx.jl introduces Observables, a new Push system for Julia.
+Rocket.jl introduces Observables, a new Push system for Julia.
 An Observable is a Producer of multiple values, "pushing" them to Observers (Consumers or [`Actors`](@ref section_actors)).

 - A __Function__ is a lazily evaluated computation that synchronously returns a single value on invocation.
 - A __Generator__ is a lazily evaluated computation that synchronously returns zero to (potentially) infinite values on iteration.